Personal, Social, Health, Economic Education (PSHE)

 We seek to use PSHE education to build, where appropriate, on the statutory content already outlined in the national curriculum, the basic school curriculum and in statutory guidance on: keeping safe, drug, financial, relationship and sex education (RSE) and the importance of physical activity and diet for a healthy lifestyle.

-This year we have decided to move to using the SCARF scheme of work created by the Coram Life Education.
-Coram Life Education is the leading provider of health, wellbeing and drugs education to almost half a million children across the UK, delivered under the strapline ‘Helping Children
+We are continuing to use the SCARF scheme of work created by the Coram Life Education.
+Coram Life Education is the leading provider of health, wellbeing and drugs education.

 If you wish to discuss any part of the PSHE Curriculium then please do not hesitate to contact Mrs E Gould via the school office email@example.com

 Thank you to the parents that took the time to read the RSE consultation documents and complete the questionnaire.
 The general feedback was very positive about the content and delivery of our RSE curriculum.
 There was also some very complimentary comments about our wider PSHE curriculum.